Archives

 Vol 5, No 1 (2022)

-In essence, the relationship between geography and cartography is fundamental to the study, representation, and management of land use.
-Researchers provide the conceptual and empirical foundations for understanding the spatial distribution and dynamics of land use, and translate this knowledge into powerful visual tools that support a wide range of decision-making processes related to the built and natural environments.
-The latest issue includes studies that explore the use of geographic information systems (GIS) and related spatial technologies for assessing, monitoring, and mapping various aspects of land use.
-These studies underscore the central role that geographic information systems and related spatial technologies play in enhancing our understanding, monitoring, and management of land use and related land-based phenomena.
+The Geographical Information Systems (GIS) has become increasingly pervasive and useful across geographic and spatial domains.
+This issue covers articles exploring the use of GIS and related spatial technologies for assessing, monitoring, and mapping various aspects of land use.
+These studies underscore the central role that GIS and spatial technologies play in enhancing our understanding, monitoring, and management of land use and related land-based phenomena.

 2021